The Universe

 The discovery that we are just one particular species on one particular planet in one particular galaxy in our universe is making me much more humble than any burning bush ever could.

 Now let’s say we find a tree that died this year and that is 4000 years old.
 In its first 100 years, it exhibits a particular pattern of ring thickness.
 Let’s assume that we find another tree that died long ago, and that exhibits the very same pattern of ring thickness.
 However, this pattern now appears on the outer rings, closer to the death of the tree.
 Then we assume that the death of this tree coincides with the first 100 years of the first tree.
 Thus, we can calculate backwards when the second tree was born.
-In this fashion scientists have found trees that were born over 8000 years ago.
-Thus, the Earth must have existed at least 8000 years ago.
+In this fashion scientists have found trees that were born over 13,000 years ago.
+Thus, the Earth must have existed at least 13,000 years ago.3031 A similar method can be used for layers of rock28.

-Scientists have also developed much more sophisticated methods of dating objects.
-The most common is so-called radiometric dating: Many atoms are unstable and will spontaneously decay into other kinds of atoms.
+Scientists have also developed more sophisticated methods of dating objects.
+The most common is radiometric dating: Some types of atoms are unstable and will spontaneously decay into other kinds of atoms.
 While the moment of decay of each individual atom is completely random, in a large sample the rate of decay has been shown to be constant.
 The rate of decay of the radioactive atoms is specific to that particular element.
 This decay is normally given in terms of half-life, which is the time it takes for half the original amount of atoms (the “parent” atom) to decay to another type of atom (the “daughter” atom).
 The decay rate of the various particles had been determined experimentally.
-Thus by comparing the relative amount of “parent” and “daughter” atoms in a rock sample, a geologist can determine the age of that particular sample.
+Thus by comparing the relative amount of parent and daughter atoms in a rock sample, a geologist can determine the age of that particular sample.

 There are many naturally occurring radioactive elements with known half-lives on Earth.
-For example, Potassium-40 decays to Argon-40 with a half-life of 1.25 billion years.
-Aragon is a gas that does not ordinarily combine with other elements, and so when a mineral forms it will be initially Argon-free.
-If the mineral is then found to contain locked-in Aragon, it must have come from radioactive decay.
-The ratio of Aragon to Potassium can then be used to estimate the age of the mineral.
-By using these radioactive “clocks”, the oldest rock yet found on Earth (from western Greenland) is dated at 3.9 billion years old.
-Some moon rock samples brought back to earth by astronauts have been dated at 4.5 billion years.
-Analysis of these along with other geologic and astronomical evidence led scientists to conclude that the solar system was formed about 4.6 billion years ago.
-Thus, the scientific estimate of the age of the Earth is larger than the one given by the Bible by a factor of a million.
-2
+For example, potassium-40 decays to argon-40 with a half-life of 1.26 billion years.
+Argon is a gas that does not ordinarily combine with other elements, and so when a mineral forms it will be initially argon-free.
+If the mineral is then found to contain locked-in argon, it must have come from radioactive decay.
+The ratio of argon to potassium can then be used to estimate the age of the mineral28.
+By using these radioactive “clocks”, the oldest rock yet found on Earth (from northeastern Canada) is dated at 4.3 billion years old.
+Analysis of these along with other geologic and astronomical evidence led scientists to conclude that the Earth was formed about 4.5 billion years ago32.
+Thus, the scientific estimate of the age of the Earth is larger than the one given by the Bible by a factor of roughly a million.33

 What was God doing before he created the world?